Search for an efficient entanglement witness operator for bound entangled states in bipartite quantum systems: Efficiency of the constructed witness operator

 We note the following facts:\\ (i) $\rho^{\lambda}$ is invariant under partial transposition.\\ (ii) \textbf{Realignment criteria:} By matrix realignment criteria, $\rho^{\lambda}$ is entangled when $\lambda \in (0.897358,1]$.\\ (iii) \textbf{CT criteria:} To apply CT criteria, we calculate the correlation matrix $C^{can}_{\lambda}$ for $\rho^{\lambda}_{p_1,q_1}$ using generalized Gell-Mann matrix basis \cite{bert}.
 Using (\ref{ct}), we have

-We find that when $0 \leq \lambda \leq .897358$ and $x=y$ holds, the expression $\frac{1}{4} ((9 + 4\sqrt{2})\lambda + xy -\sqrt{(3 + x^{2})(3+y^2)}) \leq 0$.\\ Thus, it can be observed that that dV criteria $(x=y=0)$ and CT criteria (when $x=y$) given in eq (\ref{ct}) detects the same entangled region as realignment criteria, i.e., $0.897358< \lambda \leq 1$.
-When $x \neq y$, CT criteria detects less entangled states than CCNR and dV criteria.
-We can also note that even for large values of $x$ and $y$, other PPTES of this family are not detected by CT criteria.\\ (iv) \textbf{Our criteria:} We now examine our criteria to detect entanglement in the family of states $\rho^{\lambda}_{p_1,q_1}$.
+We find that the upper bound of $\lambda$ given in (\ref{cr1}) is tight.
+For $x=y$, the upper bound of $\lambda$ is found out to be $\frac{3}{9- 4\sqrt{2}}= 0.897358$.
+This implies that the inequality in (\ref{dvin}) is violated for any $x=y\geq0$ when $\lambda >0.897358$ and hence PPT entangled states in this region are detected by CT criterion.\\ In particular, if $(x=y=0)$ then CT criterion reduces to dV criteria and it also able to detect the entangled state in the same region as realignment criteria and CT criterion.
+We further note that even for large values of $x$ and $y$, other PPTES of this family are not detected by CT criteria.\\ (iv) \textbf{Our criteria:} We now examine our criteria to detect entanglement in the family of states $\rho^{\lambda}_{p_1,q_1}$.
 To apply our criteria, we need to construct witness operator for the detection of entangled states in the family represented by $\rho^{\lambda}_{p_1,q_1}$.
 The witness operator $W_{\alpha,\beta}$ can be constructed through the prescription given in the previous section.
 It is given by

 where $\gamma = (-6 + 7\sqrt{2})(\alpha^2 + \beta^2) + 4(-1 + \sqrt2)\alpha\beta$.\\ The expectation value of $W_{\alpha,\beta}$ with respect to the state $\rho^\lambda_{p_1,q_1}$ is given by